 - Sunbird/Swimming prep.
 Depending on if you do yoga or Pilates, you may know this exercise by different names.
 Again, this exercise is very specific, so I’ll refer you to the step-by-step instructions from a previous article.
 Make sure that when you begin, you only lift one leg or only lift one arm.
 It’s very challenging to the core to stabilize with one limb lifted, and it’s intensified by lifting an arm and a leg.
 Intense is not a word that should be associated with your workout right now.

-For a video on how to do these exercises, check back on Saturday!
-This Saturday’s Weekend Workout! is Fix Your Diastasis Rectus Abdominis.
+For a video on how to do these exercises, check out Weekend Workout!
+Fix Your Diastasis Rectus Abdominis.

 What else do you do to help heal your DRA?
 Let us know in the comments.